 Here’s a short video that shows the Pixel G1s firelight, police lights, and lightning effects (with sound effects).

-The Pixel G1s video light has a built in, 7.4V 3200mAh, rechargeable battery that provides around 2-2 ½ hours at full power, and a little more if I tone it down.
+The Pixel G1s video light has a built in, 7.4V 3200mAh, rechargeable battery that lasts about 2-2 ½ hours at full power, and a little longer if I tone it down.
 It takes about 1-2 hours to fully charge.

 The Pixel G1s only comes with a USB-C to USB-A charging cable—but no brick.
 So if you don’t already have one, you’ll need a charging brick.